anthonydavis33/TechartPortfolio/public/kb/unreal/RenderDependancyGraph/01-FXSystemPreRender.md

 | Expensive Data Interfaces | NDIs that sample skeletal meshes, read render targets, or query physics | Cache NDI results; avoid per-particle skeletal mesh samples at high counts |
 | Simulation Stages | Custom GPU compute stages run each tick; each stage is a full dispatch | Profile with `fx.Niagara.DumpNiagaraStageInfo`; combine stages where possible |

+> **⚠️ Unbounded GPU particle counts can silently exhaust memory.** Without a max particle cap, a GPU sim emitter under stress (e.g. a looping spawn effect that isn't being properly deactivated) can grow until it hits GPU memory limits.
+This will not throw a clear error — it will manifest as hitches, corruption, or crashes on lower-end hardware.
+Always set a max particle count.

 ---

 ## Key Systems and Components